makerbot/u-boot/README.markdown

 Turn on the power for the target board, or hit the reset button if it's powered on.
 Wait for the uploader to complete.

+_Note: We've automated the bootloader on the production line, using a [python script](https://github.com/makerbot/pyReplicator/blob/master/burn_bootloader.py)_

 ## Erasing the flash chip
 Erasing the flash chip will ensure that the u-boot environment is reset.
 This is required to reset the MAC Address.